davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 We agreed a few simple rules with the aim of keeping the SCSS maintainable in the longer term:

-- one SCSS file per pattern
+- One SCSS file per pattern.
 - Use [Harry Robert's flavour of BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (Block, Element, Modifier) for CSS class naming.
 This works well with a pattern-based approach, as the root of each pattern can define a BEM block.
 Coupled with the decision to have one SCSS file per pattern, this namespacing kept the separation of the styles for individial patterns nice and clean.
-- keep selector specificity as low as possible, and with a maximum selector nesting of 3 (not including pseudo elements).
-As selectors only need to start from the root of a pattern (or deeper), this seemed a pragmatic maximum.
+- Keep selector specificity as low as possible, and with a maximum selector nesting of 3 (not including pseudo elements).
+As selectors need only to start from the root of a pattern (or deeper), this seemed a pragmatic maximum.
 We agreed that we'd increase it if we really, _really_ needed to, but up to now we haven't had to.
-- don't use `&` as partial completion for a class name, as it makes searching/refactoring across a code base more error-prone.
+- Don't use `&` as partial completion for a class name, as it makes searching/refactoring across a code base more error-prone.
-- [avoid `@extends`](https://www.sitepoint.com/avoid-sass-extend/), use mixins instead for greater flexibility.
+- [Avoid `@extends`](https://www.sitepoint.com/avoid-sass-extend/); use mixins instead for greater flexibility.
-- only mixins that are completely pattern-specific may live in a pattern's SCSS file, other mixins must live in higher-level files (see Architecture).
+- Only mixins that are completely pattern-specific may live in a pattern's SCSS file, other mixins must live in higher-level files (see Architecture).
-- list property names alphabetically
+- List property names alphabetically.

 We implemented style linting with [stylelint](https://stylelint.io/).

 #### Architecture
 {:.no_toc}

-- Meaningful values for the design system: colours, font-sizes, quantities for spacing and element sizing, media query breakpoints, and transition parameters etc. are defined in the `variables` partial.
+- Meaningful values for the design system: colours, font sizes, quantities for spacing and element sizing, media query breakpoints and transition parameters etc are defined in the `variables` partial.
-- For a sensible reset starting point we included [Nicholas Gallagher's `normalise` CSS stylesheet](http://nicolasgallagher.com/about-normalize-css/) as an SCSS partial
+- For a sensible reset starting point we included [Nicholas Gallagher's `normalise` CSS stylesheet](http://nicolasgallagher.com/about-normalize-css/) as an SCSS partial.
-- our own base styles, and any necessary overrides to `normalise` are defined in the `normalise-overrides` partial.
+- Our own base styles, and any necessary overrides to `normalise` are defined in the `normalise-overrides` partial.
 - The typography component of the design system is defined in the `typographic-hierarchy` partial: this contains numerous mixins responsible for enforcing a consistent typographic style across the site.
-- the `grid` partial contains all SCSS and mixins required for both the horizontal and baseline grid systems
+- The `grid` partial contains all SCSS and mixins required for both the horizontal and baseline grid systems.
-- the `mixins` partial contains all other mixins
+- The `mixins` partial contains all other mixins.

 These are imported along with the pattern-specific SCSS files to create the main build CSS file like this: